sleephee/CS1999-buggy-race-editor/README.md

 install it:

 * install the software (clone this repo)
-* create a virtual evironment
+* create a virtual environment
 * install the dependencies (e.g., Flask) in that environment

 Then, to run the application: